grafana/tempo/docs/sources/tempo/setup/upgrade.md

 Upgrading to Tempo 2.6 modifies the Parquet block format.
 You don't need to do anything with Parquet to go from 2.5 to 2.6.
-All of your old blocks remain vParquet3, which 2.6 reads.
+If you used vParquet2 or vParquet3, all of your old blocks remain and can be read by Tempo 2.6.
 Tempo 2.6 creates vParquet4 blocks by default, which enables the new TraceQL features.

-Although you can use Tempo 2.6 with vParquet2 or vParquet3, you can only use vParquet4 with Tempo 2.6 and newer.
+Although you can use Tempo 2.6 with vParquet2 or vParquet3, you can only use vParquet4 with Tempo 2.5 and later.
+If you are using 2.5 with vParquet4, you'll need to upgrade to Tempo 2.6 to use the new TraceQL features.

 You can also use the `tempo-cli analyse blocks` command to query vParquet4 blocks.
 [PR 3868](https://github.com/grafana/tempo/pull/3868)].
 Refer to the [Tempo CLI ](https://grafana.com/docs/tempo/next/operations/tempo_cli/#analyse-blocks)documentation for more information.